Bio

 I am a writer and an interdisciplinary artist with a socially-engaged art practice.

+RECENT: I have several multi-year contracts at both University of Guelph and University of Waterloo.
+I also direct my own projects, plus accept commissions and contracts to help you with yours.
 Much of my work is collaborative, so if you’d like to team up, I’d love to hear from you.

 (LONGER BIO)